asyrjasalo/RESTinstance/README.rst

 The most common use cases for library are:

-1. **Testing HTTP JSON APIs with without necessarily knowing the responded values**
+1. **Testing HTTP JSON APIs, without necessarily knowing the responded values**

 .. code:: robotframework